S-Elephant/UnityLibrary/README.md

 - **DeveloperNotes**: A MonoBehaviour that you can add that contains developer notes.
 Will self-destroy outside of Unity Editor.
 - **FloatRangeValue**: A serializable float with a min, max, value and percentage.
 - **IntRangeValue**: A serializable int with a min, max, value and percentage.
+- **Mail**: An e-mail wrapper compatible with PC, Android and iOS.
 - **PrefabInstantiator**: Contains alternative ways to instantiate prefabs.
 - **PrefabReference**: A simple MonoBehaviour with a prefab reference.
+- **ScenePreloader**: Preloads scenes to reduce user loading times.
 - **UndoRedo**: A complete generic undo and redo manager.

 # For Developers